yewyewXD/gitlearn/README.md

 #Learn Git
-These are just some sample files for learning purpose
+\n These are just some sample files for learning purpose